Using Different Types of Notebook¶

 Using a Presto Notebook (AWS and Azure)¶

 Select a Presto notebook from the list of notebooks and ensure that its assigned cluster is up to use it for running queries.
 The process for running a paragraph is the same as for a Spark paragraph.
+You can also publish a dashboard for a Presto notebook.
+For more information, see Dashboards.

 Using a Hive Notebook (AWS)¶